Updated: August 23, 2024

 Don't

-• Don’t allow the text to be longer than 1 or 2 lines.
+• Don’t allow the text to be longer than two lines.

 • Don’t let the banner text cover up other important information on the screen.